JoseAntonioMoreira/UnWastedSPA-FrontEnd/README.md

 In this SPA producers can create posts to showcase what they have available, whether it's fruits, vegetables, or any other fresh produce.
 Consumers can then browse these posts to find quality products nearby, supporting local businesses and reducing food waste.

-This is the frontend of a larger project that relies on a backend server (available in a separate repository).
+This is the frontend of a larger project that relies on a backend server (available [here](https://github.com/JoseAntonioMoreira/UnWasted-BackEnd)).
 The application is designed as a Single Page Application (SPA) to ensure smooth navigation without page reloads.
 It uses modern JavaScript techniques and libraries to communicate efficiently with the backend server.

 ---